mabdullahsoyturk/HPC-Paper-Notes/Energy-Efficient-Architecture-for-Graph-Analytics-Accelerators/README.md

 * Overall performance scales linearly with memory bandwidth consumption because of overlapped access latencies.

 Limitation of CPUs:
 * For a single OOO core, maximum number of outstanding memory requests is bounded by the number of MSHRs which is 10 for IvyBridge core but for a DRAM with 90ns latency, 64GB/s bandwidth and 64B access granularity, we need at least 90 outstanding memory requests to fully utilize the DRAM bandwidth.
-Graph processing workloads sustain far less than 10 outstanding W
+Graph processing workloads sustain far less than 10 outstanding memory request **per core** due to instruction window size limitations.
+* Using multiple cores can allow **better bandwidth utilization** but **reduces the energy efficiency** due to number of stalled cores.
+This happens because data locality is awful.
+So, caching principle does not work well for graph applications.
+* For multi-core systems, synchronization overheads in the sync mode kills the performance.
+Async mode is sometimes even slower than sync mode.

+### Limitations of Throughput Architectures